Rubik Tables and Object Rearrangement: Algorithms for Rubik Table Problems

+To provide some intuition of the shuffle algorithm, Fig.~\ref{figure:rubik} illustrates an application of the procedure used in proving Theorem~\ref{t:rubik-table} on a $4 \times 4$ Rubik Table containing $16$ items that also fall into four colors (types).
+Fig.~\ref{figure:rubik}(b) shows the constructed $4$-regular bipartite graph based on the configuration from Fig.~\ref{figure:rubik}(a).
+Four matchings are shown in different line patterns (thin solid, thick solid, thick dashed, and thin dashed) and colors (pink, green, purple, and black).
+Based on the matchings, an intermediate Rubik Table is constructed as given in Fig.~\ref{figure:rubik}(c), where each column is shuffled as compared with Fig.~\ref{figure:rubik}(a).
+Note that each row now contains each type exactly once.
+After $n$ row shuffles, sorting by type is achieved as shown in Fig.~\ref{figure:rubik}(d).
+With one more round of $n$ column shuffles, Fig.~\ref{figure:rubik}(d) can be sorted to reach the fully sorted column-major configuration in Fig.~\ref{figure:rubik}(e).

+It can be readily verified that Theorem~\ref{t:rubik-table} can be generalized to tables that are not squares.

+\begin{corollary}[(Linear shuffle algorithm for the Rubik Rectangle problem)] Let $M$ be an $n \times m$ table filled with $nm$ unique items, $n \le m$.
+In $n$ row shuffles and $2m$ column shuffles, items in $M$ can be sorted arbitrarily. \end{corollary}

+The matching-based shuffle routine is quite flexible, allowing many extensions to the Rubik Table problem.
+A particular useful extension is one for the fat Rubik Table problem as stated in Problem~\ref{prob:frt} and its labeled version, which adds a \emph{depth} to each table cell.
+With some relatively minor modifications, $2n$ or $3n$ shuffles are again sufficient.

-\begin{proposition}[Linear Shuffle Algorithm for Fat Rubik Table Problem] The fat Rubik table problem may be solved in $3n$ shuffles. \end{proposition} \begin{proof} The proof of Proposition~\ref{p:rubik-table} can be adapted with minor changes.
-Again the crucial part is the proof of the preparatory phase, where we show that we can permute the items within each fat column (i.e. $\{i\} \times \{1, \ldots, n\} \times \{1, \ldots, K\}$ for $1 \le i \le n$) to reach the situation where the $nK$ items destined to go to any fixed fat column will end up in $nK$ positions, that are different when we project them to the first and third coordinates.
-The needed procedure for doing this provided in Lemma~\ref{l:fat-column-permute}. \end{proof}
+\begin{theorem}[(Linear shuffle algorithm for fat Rubik Table problems)] The fat Rubik Table problem and the labeled fat Rubik Table problem may be solved using $2n$ shuffles and $3n$ shuffles, respectively. \end{theorem} \begin{proof} The proof of Theorem~\ref{t:rubik-table} can be adapted with relatively minor changes.
+A similar three-phase procedure will be followed; again, the crucial part is the proof of the preparation phase, in which we show that we can permute the items within each fat column to reach the situation where the $nK$ items destined to go to any fixed fat column will end up in $nK$ positions, that are different when we project them to the first and third coordinates.
+The needed procedure for doing this is provided in Lemma~\ref{l:fat-column-permute}. \end{proof}